Mumbai CSMT–Hazrat Nizamuddin Rajdhani Express: Coach composition

-CR Rajdhani Express is run using three LHB Rakes and the rakes are maintained at Wadi Bunder coaching depot, located besides Sandhurst Road railway station.
+CR Rajdhani Express is run using three LHB Rakes, which are maintained at Wadi Bunder coaching depot, located near Sandhurst Road railway station.

 Traction

-It is hauled by two Kalyan Loco Shed-based head on generation equipped WAP-7 locomotives in a push-pull configuration.
+It is hauled by two Kalyan Loco Shed-based head on generation equipped WAP-7 or WAP-5 locomotives in a push-pull configuration.
 This configuration eliminated technical halts at Kasara and Igatpuri for banker attachment and detachment, becoming the first train to do so in the process.